 You may be familiar with this book by esteemed Japanese author Haruki Murakami under the English title After the Quake.
 But it’s a steep departure from his more surreal texts.
 And a great place to delve into Japanese culture as a whole.

-What makes this an appealing book to attempt is that it has a widely available English translated printing.
+What makes this Haruki Murakami novel one of the best books to learn Japanese is that it has widely available English-translated printing.
 If you examine the Japanese text and find that it’s too far out of reach right now, you can begin by reading the English version.
-This is still one of the most important modern novels in Japan.
+This is still one of the most important pieces of modern Japanese fiction.

-If you’d like to attempt the Japanese version of the novel, especially because you have an interest in getting at least one Murakami book under your belt, this one is a good place to start.
+If you’d like to learn Japanese by reading the original version of the novel, especially because you have an interest in getting at least one Murakami book under your belt, this one is a good place to start.

 It is much more accessible not only in its content but in its tone.
-While Murakami is notorious for creating dreamlike, disjointed narratives, this one is much more grounded in the day to day lives of regular people and sports a colloquial tone.
+While Murakami is notorious for creating dreamlike, disjointed narratives, this one is much more grounded in the day to day modern life of regular people and sports a colloquial tone.
+A less surreal story makes for easier reading which is a win win for Japanese learners.

 #2 キッチン (Kitchen) by 吉本ばなな (Banana Yoshimoto)

-Another book that you can also find in English, Kitchen by Banana Yoshimoto is perhaps equally as famous as Murakami’s books.
+Another Japanese book that you can also find in English is Kitchen by Banana Yoshimoto, another of the very well-known Japanese writers.

 Like After the Quake, you can begin by tackling the book in English to grasp the finer details of the plot, which focuses on a young woman’s life after her grandparents pass away.
-Then, you can return to the Japanese version and give it an attempt.
+Then, you can return to the original version and attempt some Japanese reading practice.

-Like After the Quake, Kitchen is full of daily life vocabulary that makes it accessible despite its status as a full-length novel.
+Like After the Quake, Kitchen is full of daily life vocabulary that makes it accessible to read in Japanese despite its status as a full-length Japanese novel.

 Occasional complex vocabulary surrounding grief and psychology may appear.
 But the general tone of the book is an accessible look into the mind of an average person.